-Here’s a tried and true way to determine how efficient your existing filter is (NOTE: Do this outdoors or with something below the filter so you don’t end up with a mess): Hold the filter horizontally, then taking common table salt, begin to pour the salt through the filter to see the amount comes out the other side.
-If some or all the salt falls through the filter, then you know that the filter will let dust particles of similar size pass through.
+Here’s a tried and true way to tell how efficient your existing filter is (NOTE: Do this outdoors or with something below the filter so you don’t end up with a mess): Hold the filter horizontally, then taking common table salt, begin to pour the salt through the filter to see how much comes out the other side.
+If some or all the salt falls through the filter, then you can assume that the filter will let dust that same size flow through.
 You really should upgrade your filter to something more efficient.

 Size, MERV rating and material – these are the three primary factors used to pick the proper air filter for your home.